replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/02-install-app/assignment.md

 ### 3. Expose the Application Installer admin console

-To reach the admin console through the VM's firewall, expose the Kubernetes Service for `kotsadm`:
+To reach the admin console through the VM's firewall, expose the Kubernetes Service for `kotsadm`.
+Paste this whole snippet:

 ```shell
 kubectl expose deployment kotsadm \